DaJoker29/worldbuilding-project-omd/Places/Xenavere Manor.md

 ![[Pasted image 20240331000901.png]]
 # Overview
 **Background**
 The Xenaveres were a family of merchants with origins traced back to the first fishermen to settle the regions waterways.
-In their hayday, they were known for the extravagent galas thrown at their lavish family estate.
+In their hayday, they were known for the extravagant galas thrown at their lavish family estate.
 These parties were a true spectacle with the well-to-do aristocracy making lengthy journeys to partake in the debauchery and festivities.

 - Randomly generated floor plan.
 Essentially a labyrinth.
 - Chance to roll one of the mini-boss encounters.
 Otherwise, every room is randomly generated (either a trap, mobs, loot, or respite).